 Cost estimate of Prevention vs. Treatment

-Heartworm disease is preventable, and is very serious if your pet becomes infected.
-A 4 month treatment plan to treat a heartworm positive dog is about $950-$1250, if the dog is treatable.
+A 4 month treatment plan to treat a heartworm positive dog is about $1050-$1250, if the dog is even treatable.
+And some dogs have lasting complications from this serious disease.